 Like the discussions on bread and pasta, there have been numerous debates both online and offline about the effect of rice on weight.
 You might have seen some questions on this, for example, “is rice fattening?”
 You may think that rice causes weight gain while others have the opposite belief and vice versa.
 All the various debate topics have resulted in sparking numerous myths and misconceptions about the number of calories in rice.

 The reality is that like any other cereal, rice too contains calories.
-That being said, the amount of calories differs based on the type or variety of rice you select.
+That being said, the amount of calories and other nutrients differs based on the type or variety of rice you select.
 Currently there are so many varieties of rice, for example, black, white, brown, basmati, arborio and jasmine.

-This means that the different levels of calories in each of these varieties will influence the answer to whether the rice you pick is fattening or not.
-In addition to this, other factors such as how much you prepare and how you prepare your rice will also be a factor in your weight maintenance.
+This means that the different levels of calories in each of these varieties will influence the answer to whether the rice you pick is a healthy choice or not.
+In addition to this, other factors such as how much you eat and how you prepare your rice will also be a factor in your weight maintenance.

-For example, someone eating two servings of fried rice will likely cause more weight gain than if the rice was boiled without added oil, due to the preparation method used.
-In this article, we will examine if rice is indeed fattening as well as what varieties likely cause weight gain.
+For example, someone eating two servings of fried rice will likely contribute more to weight gain than if the rice was boiled or steamed without added oil, due to the preparation method used.
+In this article, we will examine if rice is indeed fattening as well as what varieties are more likely to cause weight gain if consumed in excess.